samber/go-singleflightx/README.md

     return uint(h.Sum64())
 })

-// as usual, but if the keys match different shards, GetUsersByID will be called twice output := g.DoX([]string{"user-1", "user-2"}, GetUsersByID)
+// as usual, but if the keys match different shards, getUsersByID will be called twice output := g.DoX([]string{"user-1", "user-2"}, getUsersByID)
 ```